auth0/docs/articles/architecture-scenarios/b2c/branding.md

 Exercise caution regarding the use of third-party JavaScript on your Login Page, since sensitive security-related information often flows through the page.
 :::

-The Login Page comes default with [multi-language support](/libraries/lock/v11/i18n).
+The Login Page comes with [multi-language support](/libraries/lock/v11/i18n) provided by default.
 In our experience, almost all applications need internationalization/localization, and while it is fairly simple to add during the development phases, it can become difficult at a later stage.
 As such, we recommend, at the very least, accounting for this need if you do not implement either feature during this phase.

 #### Custom login pages